exactmike/OneShell/README.md

 ## Key Features

 - Extensible ServiceType configuration.

-You can add additional systems usually without any modifications to OneShell code by adding a ServiceType json file.
+  You can add additional system types/service types usually without any modifications to OneShell code by adding a ServiceType json file.
+See ServiceTypes.json for the current supported types and ServiceTypesTemplate.json for an example of the available options (ServiceTypesTemplate.json does not represent a working configuration but rather includes examples of the kinds of things you can specify in each attribute).

 - Org Profiles
   - Store General 'per organization' System/Service instances which can be shared among multiple administrators
-  - Define administrative endpoints and preferences
+  - Define endpoints and preferences
   - Each System/Service can be configured with multiple endpoints
 - User Profiles
   - Store Administrative Credentials (specific to each administrator)